At every stage of contesting or challenging a Will it’s important to have sound, experienced legal advice.

 It is absolutely imperative that you obtain legal advice about your circumstances as soon as you consider that you may wish to make a claim.

-This is because even though you have a right to make a claim within 6 months of the grant of probate, if the executor does not have notice of you intention to make a claim, then they may distribute all of the assets before you make a claim.
-If this occurs, it can be very difficult to get those assets back and can jeopardize the success of your claim.
+This is because even though you have a right to make a claim within 6 months of the grant of probate, if the executor does not have notice of your intention to make a claim, they may distribute all of the assets before you make a claim.
+If this occurs, it can be very difficult to get those assets back and can jeopardise the success of your claim.

-In South Australia, the Inheritance (Family Provision) Act (“the Act”) provides that if a person entitled to claim the benefit of the Act has been left without adequate provision for their proper maintenance, education or advancement in life, then they can make a claim against the estate.
+In South Australia, the Inheritance (Family Provision) Act (“the Act”) provides that, if a person entitled to claim the benefit of the Act has been left without adequate provision for their proper maintenance, education or advancement in life, they can make a claim against the estate.